Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Analysis of the discretized ODE system Eq.

 \subsection{Uniqueness of the positive equilibrium of the ODE Eq.~\eqref{pieceODE}}

 We shall first show that there is at most one positive steady-state solution $\{n_i^*\}$ of the discretized ODE Eq.~\eqref{pieceODE}.
-The positive steady-state solution to Eq.~\eqref{pieceODE}, if it exists, satisfies the backward difference equation:
+We will prove by contradiction and assuming two distinct positive equilibria.
+The positive steady-state solution to Eq.~\eqref{pieceODE}, if it exists, satisfies the backward difference equation

 We proceed by showing that if $\{m_i^*\}$ and $\{n_i^*\}$ are two positive steady states, then $m_{L}^*=n_{L}^{*}$.
 If $m_{L}^*=n_{L}^*$, then by induction, $m_{i}^*\equiv n_{i}^*$.
-If $n_{L}^{*}>m^{*}_{L}$, then $n_{L-1}^* > m_{L-1}^*$ by Eq.~\ref{L_minus_one}.
+If $n_{L}^{*}>m^{*}_{L}$, then $n_{L-1}^* > m_{L-1}^*$ by Eq.~\eqref{L_minus_one}.
 Since $K_{i, j} \geq 0$, we observe that $K_{L-1,L} n_{L}^* \geq K_{L-1,L} m_{L}^*$.
-This inequality further demonstrates that $n_{L-2}^* > m_{L-2}^*$ combined with Eq.~\ref{L_minus_two}.
+This inequality further demonstrates that $n_{L-2}^* > m_{L-2}^*$ combined with Eq.~\eqref{L_minus_two}.
 Thus, by induction, $n_{L}^{*}>m^{*}_{L}$ leads to $n_{i}^{*}>m_{i}^{*}$ for all $i \in \left\{ 0,1,...,L \right\}$.

-Next, let $n_i(t)$ be solutions to Eq.~\ref{pieceODE} with the initial value equal to the steady state $n_i^*$.
+Next, let $n_i(t)$ be solutions to Eq.~\eqref{pieceODE} with the initial value equal to the steady state $n_i^*$.
 Let $B(t) \coloneqq \sum_{i} \beta_i n_i(t)$ be the newborn population at time $t$.
 Then, for any compartment $i$, the population $n_i(t)$ at time $t$ is composed of two parts: the survivors from the initial $t=0$ population and those who were born in $(0, t)$.
 In order to characterize survival, we define $\{s_{j,i}(t)\}_{j=0}^{L}$ to be the solution of

 with the initial condition $s_{i,j}(0)=1, i=j$ and $s_{ik}(0)=0, ~\forall k\neq i$.